-(1) To begin the voluntary surrender process, a DAR-F must submit a voluntary surrender request in DMS.

-(2) For a company designee, a company representative may contact the designee's managing specialist to request voluntary surrender in DMS.
-The assigned managing specialist will initiate the surrender in DMS by accessing the designee record.

-(3) The FAA must document the voluntary surrender in DMS and include the specific reason(s) provided by the designee.

-(4) If the designee is voluntarily surrendering a designation, the managing specialist will indicate whether or not the designee is considered "in good standing."
-This determination is helpful should the designee choose to reapply at a later date.

-(5) DMS will turn off access to DMS functionality as appropriate for the designation being terminated.
-The designee is no longer authorized to perform any duties related to the designation.

-(6) Possible Reasons for Voluntary Surrender of a Designation:

-- (a) Retirement; - (b) Lack of business activity;
+- (1) To begin the voluntary surrender process, a DAR-F must submit a voluntary surrender request in DMS. - (2) For a company designee, a company representative may contact the designee's managing specialist to request voluntary surrender in DMS. - (3) The FAA must document the voluntary surrender in DMS and include the specific reason(s) provided by the designee. - (4) If the designee is voluntarily surrendering a designation, the managing specialist will indicate whether or not the designee is considered "in good standing."
+This determination is helpful should the designee choose to reapply at a later date. - (5) DMS will turn off access to DMS functionality as appropriate for the designation being terminated.
+The designee is no longer authorized to perform any duties related to the designation. - (6) Possible Reasons for Voluntary Surrender of a Designation: - (a) Retirement; - (b) Lack of business activity;